GRABAR LAW OFFICE INVESTIGATES POTENTIAL CLAIMS AGAINST OFFICERS AND DIRECTORS OF BED BATH & BEYOND INC. (NASDAQ: BBBY)

 To carry out his scheme, Cohen needed to drive up the stock price and flood the market with trading activity so that he could sell his shares quickly, secretly, and at a profit.
 Cohen accomplished that goal by leveraging his loyal following among retail investors, many of whom closely followed his every public statement, filing, or social-media post to guide their own investment decisions.
 Since Cohen seized control of GameStop in 2021, many retail investors who traded in so-called “meme stocks”—like GameStop, AMC, and Bed Bath—viewed Cohen as their de facto leader, dissecting his public statements on social-media platforms such as Reddit, Discord, and Twitter.
 Delivering targeted messages that he knew would appeal to and resonate with these retail investors, Cohen deceived them into believing that he was holding onto his investment in Bed Bath and was projecting that the price of Bed Bath’s stock would soar to as much as $60 to $80 per share—a feat that Bed Bath had not achieved in years.
 In online discussion forums, these retail investors amplified Cohen’s misleading statements and further promoted the value of investing in Bed Bath, despite the near-universal agreement among analysts that the Company’s stock was worth less than $5 per share.

-Cohen’s scheme resulted in the market for Bed Bath securities was flooded with retail investors who bought the Company’s stock at higher and higher prices, sending Bed Bath’s stock price to an intraday high of $30 on August 17, with the highest daily trading volume in more than a decade.
+Cohen’s scheme resulted in the market for Bed Bath securities being flooded with retail investors who bought the Company’s stock at higher and higher prices, sending Bed Bath’s stock price to an intraday high of $30 on August 17, with the highest daily trading volume in more than a decade.
 While retail investors bought Bed Bath’s stock in record numbers, Cohen secretly sold his entire holdings of the Company’s securities, earning about $178.1 million in proceeds and $58 million in illicit profits from the scheme

 More than a day after Cohen had dumped his remaining holdings, he finally disclosed his sales to the public in a filing with the SEC on August 18, after the markets had closed.
 Bed Bath’s stock price plunged on the news, dropping by 45% in after-hours trading.
 Later that day, Bed Bath announced that it had hired a restructuring expert as it pursued its new turnaround strategy.
 On August 31, Bed Bath formally announced its new strategic plan that involved shutting stores, taking on new debt, and issuing millions of new shares of stock.
 By mid-October, Bed Bath’s stock price had dropped to under $5 per share.
 As a result, retail investors who acquired Bed Bath securities based on Cohen’s manipulative and deceptive acts have suffered hundreds of millions of dollars in losses.